jharr246/spaceX/README.md

 ## GraphQL Practice - Space X

-This react app was created to practice making queries to a GraphQL API.
+This react app was created with material UI and used the [Space X GraphQL API](https://api.spacex.land/graphql/) to practice making queries to a GraphQL API.

 ## Available Scripts